dsonsiu/Training-free-QPI-segmentation/README.md

 A quantitative phase image saved as any indexed image format (e.g. bmp, png, jpg).
 Spatial and phase scales should be specified in the code.

 ## Project origin
-This is part of a larger project coined Spinning Arrayed Disk (SpAD), in which
+This is part of a larger project coined Spinning Arrayed Disk (SpAD).